Independent contractor misclassification penalties

 Wage Claims

-- For example, countries like Germany and India impose mandatory overtime pay, paid holidays, and 13th-month bonuses, all of which become liabilities if the contractor is deemed an employee.
+- Some countries impose mandatory overtime pay, paid holidays, and 13th-month bonuses, all of which become liabilities if the contractor is deemed an employee.

 - Under their local laws, these former contractors may also demand compensation for missed benefits, severance, or wrongful termination.